Hey, I meant to mention this in the first hour and I didn't get around to it.

 The guy wins re-election in 2012.

-I said, for crying out loud, then I saw the exit polls, cares about people like me, 81 and 19 over Romney, still blaming Bush for the economy, said for crying out loud.
+Cares about people like me, 81 to 19 over Romney, still blaming Bush for the economy.

-Nobody is attaching anything that he's done to him.
+He said, for crying out loud, nobody is attaching anything that he's done to him.

-So I evolved a limbaugh theorem to explain it.
+So I evolved a Limbaugh theorem to explain it.

 Limbaugh theorem basically is that Obama casts himself as an outsider, even when he's running the show, acting like all these horrible things are happening because of his predecessors, and he's in there working really hard to change them, but it's worse than anybody knew and anybody ever told him.

-All the while he's taking this country in directions it was never founded to go, never intended to be.
+All the while, he's taking this country in directions it was never founded to go, never intended to be.

 And I was pulling my hair out because I thought he wasn't being held accountable.